philip82148/cpp-dump/README.md

 cd cpp-dump
 cmake -S . -B build # No configuration is needed because the library is header-only. sudo cmake --install build
-# (The cpp-dump folder can be removed after this.)
+# (The 'cpp-dump' folder can be removed after this.)
 ```

 Then